Guidance

 Letters and parcels

 Prisoners have a right to unlimited correspondence (letters) while serving their sentence.
-Depending on the charges, incoming and outgoing mail may be censored.
+Depending on your sentence or what you have been charged for, incoming and outgoing mail may be censored.
 Mail will be subject to examination and delays are to be expected.

 Friends and family can send mail and parcels directly to the prison.
 The Embassy/Consulate is not able to forward mail on your behalf back to the UK.
 All parcels are opened and checked by prison staff before they are handed over to prisoners.
 A prisoner can receive 4 postal parcels per month; there is a weight limit of 5 kilos per parcel, but this depends on whether a person has received other packages that month, or during ordinary prison visits (please note: a book in a padded envelope would be considered a parcel).
 Please note that educational material, such as books and magazines do not count towards the weight limit.